lume/asdom/README.md

 # ASWebGLue (Assemblyscript WebGL Bindings)

 ASWebGLue is a set of javascript bindings for AssemblyScript/WebGL.
-Currently is being ported into typescript for better assembly script compatibility.
+Currently it is being ported into typescript for better assembly script compatibility.
 The primary goal of this project is to provide high level access to WebGL for AssemblyScript projects.
 The glue adds the webgl exports to your asc program.